AVSystem/Anjay-lite/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/NetworkingAPI/MinimalSocketImplementation.rst

    other positive values are forbidden - they are reserved for client-side logic for potential new error codes.
 Please refer to `anj_net_api.h` for a full list of defined error codes and description when specific network API functions can return them.

-   ``NET_GENERAL_ERROR`` is defined as ``-1``; however, any negative value may be returned to indicate an error, Anjay Lite will treat them in the same way.
+   ``NET_GENERAL_ERROR`` is defined as ``-1``, but any negative value may be returned to indicate an error, Anjay Lite will treat them in the same way.

 Connect
 -------

-To establish a connection, first create a helper function that sets a socket to non-blocking mode.
-Non-blocking sockets prevent Anjay Lite from being halted while waiting for incoming data.
+First, define a helper function to set sockets to non-blocking mode.d This prevents Anjay Lite from halting while waiting for incoming data.

 .. highlight:: c
 .. snippet-source:: examples/custom-network/minimal/src/net.c